Re-enrich stale CRM records

 [PASTE LIST]

-2. For each contact, use Lusha to compare:
+2. For each contact, compare via Lusha:

-- The company on file vs Lusha's current employer
+company on file vs Lusha's current employer,

-- Previous job (where did they come from?)
+previous job (where did they come from?).

 3. Output a re-enrichment table:

-Name | Was (company / title) | Now (company / title) | Job start date | Change type | Action
+Name | Was (company / title) | Now (company / title) |

-4. Assign one of these change types per row:
+4. Assign one change type per row:

-- SAME — same company, same role, refresh the updateDate
+SAME: same company, same role, refresh the updateDate.

-- PROMOTED — same company, new title or expanded scope (re-engage with first-90-days framing)
+PROMOTED: same company, new title or expanded scope (re-engage with first-90-days framing).

-- MOVED — new company since the CRM record was created (update the row, re-engage at the new employer)
+MOVED: new company since the CRM record was created (update the row, re-engage at the new employer).

-- DEPARTED — no current record (likely retired or off-grid, archive)
+DEPARTED: no current record (likely retired or off-grid, archive).

 </task>